Atlas Shrugged: Part I: Development

-In 1972, Albert S. Ruddy approached Rand to produce a cinematic adaptation of Atlas Shrugged.
+In 1972, Albert S. Ruddy approached Ayn Rand to produce a cinematic adaptation of Atlas Shrugged (1957).
 Rand agreed that Ruddy could focus on the love story.
 Rand insisted on having final script approval, which Ruddy refused to give her, thus preventing a deal.
 In 1978, Henry and Michael Jaffe negotiated a deal for an eight-hour Atlas Shrugged television miniseries on NBC.
 Jaffe hired screenwriter Stirling Silliphant to adapt the novel and he obtained approval from Rand on the final script.
 However, in 1979, with Fred Silverman's rise as president of NBC, the project was scrapped.

 Rand, a former Hollywood screenwriter herself, began writing her own screenplay, but died in 1982 with only one third of it finished.
 She left her estate, including the film rights to Atlas Shrugged, to her student Leonard Peikoff, who sold an option to Michael Jaffe and Ed Snider.
 Peikoff would not approve the script they wrote and the deal fell through.
 In 1992, investor John Aglialoro bought an option to produce the film, paying Peikoff over $1 million for full creative control.

 In 1999, under Aglialoro's sponsorship, Ruddy negotiated a deal with Turner Network Television for a four-hour miniseries, but the project was killed after the AOL Time Warner merger.
 After the TNT deal fell through, Howard and Karen Baldwin, while running Phillip Anschutz's Crusader Entertainment, obtained the rights.
 The Baldwins left Crusader, taking the rights to Atlas Shrugged with them, and formed Baldwin Entertainment Group in 2004.
 Michael Burns of Lions Gate Entertainment approached the Baldwins to fund and distribute Atlas Shrugged.
 A two-part draft screenplay written by James V. Hart was re-written into a 127–page screenplay by Randall Wallace, with Vadim Perelman expected to direct.
 Potential cast members for this production had included Angelina Jolie, Charlize Theron, Julia Roberts, and Anne Hathaway.
 Between 2009 and 2010, however, these deals came apart, including studio backing from Lions Gate, and therefore none of the stars mentioned above appear in the final film.
 Also, Wallace did not do the screenplay, and Perelman did not direct.
 Aglialoro says producers have spent "something in the $20 million range" on the project over the last 18 years.